willroberts/rogue-spear-2020/README.md

 #### Common Issues

 * If your video resolution extends beyond your window boundaries, try a 4:3 resolution like 1152x864 instead.
-* If you are on a laptop which has a trackpad, your mouse may not work.
+* If you are on a laptop which has a trackpad, your cursor may not work in-game.
 Haven't found a solution for this yet.

 ### Urban Operations